gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 staff's help.
 Once I got to my room, I lay down on a bed, wept, and thought to myself, "it sucks to be me."
 I was in my early thirties, and I couldn't walk.
 The next day my friends from Zurich arrived for the weekend to see a Christoph Niemann exhibition and hang out together.
 I barely dragged myself to the museum, and then I had to excuse myself and go back to the hotel.
-They come to see me, and I couldn't even keep the company.
+They came to see me, and I couldn't even keep the company.
 It sucked to be around me.

 I visited the clinic right after the weekend.
 Dr Wagner and the athletic trainer's diagnosis: I did